Dolamide/HSR-HS16/PrFm/predicate-calculus.rst

 **Expression**
     syntactic construct denoting a math. object such as number, set, function ...
     *expressions can't be proofed - they depend on the input!*
-    Only a predicate can be profen ( = expression with input)
+    Only a predicate can be proven ( = expression with input)

 **Variable**
     Identifier / Placeholder: subject to subtstitution